-Now in its seventh year, the Wiggle Haywards Heath Howler has gained a reputation as being one of the Super Series’ toughest events on the calendar, making it a haven for cyclists in the South of England and beyond for one great test.
+The Wiggle Haywards Heath Howler Sportive has gained a reputation as being one of the Super Series’ toughest events on the calendar, making it a haven for cyclists in West Sussex, the South of England, and beyond, who like to challenge themselves.
 Thankfully there are three routes to choose from, so if you find high elevations a little daunting, opt to cycle the short route.
 You won't be disappointed.

 The terrain relaxes henceforth, giving you a chance to keep up a nice pace, before heading into Ashdown Forest, which is fast, beautiful and challenging.
-Don't let up around Weir Wood Reservoir as you'll need to give it one more push over steep hills before reaching the finish line.
+Don't let up around Weir Wood Reservoir, though, as you'll need to give it one more push over steep hills before reaching the finish line.

 The Wiggle Haywards Heath Howler, while tougher than most Sportives, offers a spectacular day in the saddle around some of the best cycling Sussex has to offer.
 And with it's three routes to choose from, there's enough choice to suit most cycling abilities.